harness-community/gitness-lab/README.md

 ### Webhook

 You can send data to HTTP endpoints from actions in your repository, such as opened pull requests, new branches, and more.
 For this exercise, you’ll use [webhook.site](https://webhook.site/) - a website that offers unique, random URLs to instantly receive and inspect all incoming HTTP requests and webhooks in real-time, facilitating testing and debugging.
+For free webhook.site users, the URL and its data are kept for 7 days.
+You can close the browser tab and still return to the same unique webhook.site URL.

 1. Navigate to webhook.site and copy your unique URL.